auerlab/fasda/README.md

 ## Status

 We're still in the fairly early stages of development.
-Currently, we are able to normalize counts using Mean Ratios Normalization (MRN) and to compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.
+Currently, we are able to normalize counts using Mean Ratios Normalization (MRN) and compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included below show that diffanal is extremely fast.
 Memory use is also very low, with "diffanal normalize" peaking around 66 megabytes and "diffanal fold-change" around 9 megabytes for the yeast example.